Qkessler/CloudQuestions/README.md

 - [Contributing](#contributing)
 - [Development](#development)
 - [Tests](#tests)
+- [Licence] (#licence)

 ## Contributing

 Contributions are warmly welcomed.
 Doesn't have to be implementing new functionality, issues are also opened for documentation, support, etc.

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Qkessler/CloudQuestions/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Development